Early finishers…I don’t recall being taught about them in college, but the struggle of what exactly to have them work on

-When I first started teaching, I would just have them read if they finished something early.
+When I started teaching, I would just have them read if they finished something early.
 Seemed easy enough.
 But some students don’t enjoy reading (*gasp* I know), and I didn’t want them to hate it more by having to do it every spare second.
 Plus, then they’d have no incentive actually to finish their work.
-I definitely wanted reading to be a CHOICE for those that love it, but I needed other options for those that didn’t.
+I wanted reading to be a CHOICE for those who love it, but I needed other options for those who didn’t.

 Then came the other issue of making the activities “too fun” that students rushed through their work to be able to get to them.
 Not ideal.
 This can be a real problem.
-But, I also didn’t want the options to be viewed as punishments either so that people didn’t rush.
-So, in order to get the activities, they had to have the best effort work.
+But I also didn’t want the options viewed as punishments, causing them not to complete the work.
+So, to get the activities, they had to have the best effort work.
 I reviewed it BEFORE they were allowed to partake in the other choice activities.
 If there were a lot of corrections to be made, I don’t tell them which ones.
 They need to go back over it and find the mistakes themselves.
 This helped get them to put out their best work the first time.

 I definitely didn’t want them coming up to me to figure out what they needed to do every time they finished something.
 So, after a few weeks into the school year, we did an anchor chart together with ideas for what they could do when they finished their work.

 Some students pick the same activity every time.
 If you have this problem, here is one solution I used.
-I really would prefer them to have a little bit of variety in their activities, so I added their options on choice boards.
-That way, they could still pick the ones they enjoy more, but they have to choose a different one each time.
-They can’t do a repeat until they get a new board, which I would hand out to students that have filled a certain number of spaces.
+I would prefer them to have a little variety in their activities, so I added their options on choice boards.
+That way, they could still pick the ones they enjoy more, but they must choose a different one each time.
+They can’t do a repeat until they get a new board, which I would hand out to students who have filled a certain number of spaces.

 The Anchor Chart